Today what we’re going to talk about is how to create your first passive income product.

 However, for a lot of people, that’s their opportunity to get a taste of what it’s like inside the Academy or achieve a particular outcome.

-And it’s a way for me to nurture my list at a really low price for them.
+It’s a way for me to nurture my list at a really low price for them.

-So this is a little something that they can do in the meantime, and I make sure that it’s very outcome-oriented.
+A lot of people aren’t yet at the space where they’re able to invest in working with me, so this is a little something that they can do in the meantime, and I make sure that it’s very outcome-oriented.

-One last thing before I talk HOW to create that first passive income product is to give you some numbers.
+One last thing before I talk about HOW to create that first passive income product is to give you some numbers.

-But when I look at my income breakdown, most of my income actually comes from my higher priced products.
+But when I look at my income breakdown, most of my income actually comes from my higher-priced products.

 For most of us, it’s actually easier to sell the VIP stuff.